Affordable Housing Projects

-The Coldstream Commons Project, located adjacent to Donner State Park and the Elements Residential Development continues to move forward and is expected to open in the Fall of 2021.
-The 48 units will be restricted to income earners making 60% of the area median income (AMI) or below, which, for a family of two is under $40,000 per year.
+The Coldstream Commons Project, located adjacent to Donner State Park and the Elements Residential Development, opened in Fall 2021.
+The 48 units are restricted to income earners making 60% of the area median income (AMI) or below, which, for a family of two is under $40,000 per year.

 Another notable feature of this project is a photovoltaic (PV) solar system that will be constructed on the roof of the community building.
-Infrastructure is also set up to eventually connect electric vehicle chargers powered by the PV system.
+Infrastructure is in place to eventually connect electric vehicle chargers powered by the PV system.

 Truckee Artist Lofts

 Truckee Artist Lofts is a mixed-use, affordable housing community for artists and local workforce, located within the Truckee Railyard Project in downtown Truckee.
 The community includes 76 income-restricted rental apartments, ranging from studios to three-bedroom units, and ground floor commercial/retail space.
 The Lofts officially opened in Fall 2021.

 Located on an infill site in easy walking distance to downtown businesses and public transit, this project is an example of strategically positioning higher density housing near downtown and public transit.
 When residents are able to do errands or commute without a private vehicle, the result can be a significant reduction in greenhouse gas emissions.